kuzzleio/documentation/src/sdk-reference/js/6/collection/truncate/index.md

 ## Resolve

-Resolve is collection is successfully truncated.
+Resolve if the collection is successfully truncated.

 ## Usage